tyzippy/get_started_html/README.md

 # Get Started with HTML

-You will use this repository in the 2nd class.
-For this repository and edit your new repository as described in the syllabus.
+You will use this repository for the HTML and CSS exercises, as described in the syllabus.